dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/InitialStartup.md

 Zeppelin tutorials, including one that walks you through setting up a schema, creating tables, loading data, and then running queries.

-Note that your data must be in an AWS S3 bucket before you can import it into your Splice Machine database:
+Note that your data must be in Azure storage or an AWS S3 bucket before you can import it into your Splice Machine database:

-* If you don't yet know how to create an S3 bucket or upload data to a bucket, please check our [Uploading Data to an S3 Bucket](tutorials_ingest_uploadtos3.html) tutorial.
-* You may need to configure IAM permissions to allow Splice Machine to access your bucket; see our [Configuring an S3 Bucket for Splice Machine Access](tutorials_ingest_configures3.html) tutorial.
+* For information about uploading data to S3, please check our [Uploading Data to an S3 Bucket](developers_cloudconnect_uploadtos3.html) tutorial.
+You may need to configure your Amazon IAM permissions to allow Splice Machine to access your bucket; see our [Configuring an S3 Bucket for Splice Machine Access](developers_cloudconnect_configures3.html) tutorial.
+* To configure Azure Storage for use with Splice Machine, see our [Using Azure Storage](developers_cloudconnect_configureazure.html) tutorial.
-* Once you've got your data in a bucket, you can follow our [Importing Data Tutorial](tutorials_ingest_importoverview.html) to load that data into Splice Machine.
+* Once you've got your data uploaded, you can follow our [Ingestion Best Practices](bestpractices_ingest_overview.html) topic to load that data into
+  Splice Machine.

 </div>